Click here to jump to our week-by-week tracker.

 While chances of Democrats retaking control of either chamber are slim due to extreme gerrymandering, Democrats are fielding candidates in every state legislative district in an effort to break the Republican supermajority that has been rubber-stamping Gov. Ron DeSantis’ extreme agenda.
 The abortion rights and cannabis ballot measures along with increased excitement for Harris-Walz and Senate candidate Debbie Mucarsel-Powell will drive down-ballot wins.

-- Rep. Maria Revelles (FL – HD47): Latina union leader and affordable housing advocate, Revelles faces Paula Stark, a conservative prioritizing limiting housing programs in this closely watched race.
+- Maria Revelles (FL – HD47), a union leader and affordable housing advocate who would be the first Latina to represent the district, faces Paula Stark, a conservative prioritizing limiting housing programs.

 North Carolina